-Dempsie plays Gordon Cooper, the youngest of the seven and a surprise selection.
+O'Donoghue plays Gordon Cooper, the youngest of the seven and a surprise selection.
+Game of Thrones alum Joe Dempsie was originally cast as Cooper but had to leave the project due to visa issues.
 Staton will play Wally Schirra, a competitive pilot and prankster.
 Lafferty plays Scott Carpenter, nicknamed "The Poet" by the rest of the group.
 Stock plays Deke Slayton, a taciturn but talented pilot and engineer, and Trotter plays Gus Grissom, who will eventually become the second man in space.

 The Right Stuff, which was previously adapted as an Oscar-winning 1983 film, comes from Appian Way and Warner Horizon Scripted Television.
 Mark Lafferty (Castle Rock, Halt and Catch Fire) is the showrunner and executive produces with Appian Way's Leonardo DiCaprio and Jennifer Davisson and Will Staples.
 Michael Hampton shepherded the project for Appian Way.